peezyonline/hello-world/README.md

 new idea repository

-this is where i'll be making my edits before commiting them to the master pretty fucking cool
+this is where i'll be making my edits before commiting them to the master.

+#pretty fucking cool